 The information and data used in the evaluation/review was documented and complete.

-The finding of the evaluation/review that a SSH or a defect did not exist is a logical conclusion of the evaluation.
+The finding of the evaluation/review that an SSH or a defect did not exist is a logical conclusion of the evaluation.

 The finding of the evaluation that a significant breakdown in any portion of the QA program did not occur is a logical conclusion of the evaluation.